sergiords/ignite-hands-on/src/main/resources/static/part5_messaging.md

 A node can **subscribe** to events **triggered** on local node or remote nodes.

-Events can be things such as: value put in cache, job execution end or failure, node leaving or joining cluster, ...
+Events can be things such as: value put in cache, job execution end or failure, node leaving or joining cluster.

 =========
 ## Events: How To